← Part of Ignite AI Consulting

 Framework for Using AI.

-Leveraging AI's power while keeping prayer, discernment, community, and the image-bearer at the center of our work.
+Engaging AI with care — keeping prayer, discernment, community, and the human at the center of our work.

 "Whoever serves, let them serve with the strength that God provides, so that in all things God may be glorified through Jesus Christ."